 You may prefer to explore the arrival of Christianity in Britannia, with a focus on the votive offerings from Water Newton, Cambs, then called Durobrivae.

-The children may like to experince a hands on session learning some Roman games, inviting comparison with leisure activities today.
+The children may like to experience a hands-on session learning some Roman games, inviting comparison with leisure activities today.

-At the end of the day the children will group together in the hall again to meet a centurion as he prepares to retire to a colonia.
+At the end of the day, the children will group together in the hall again to meet M.Aulus Albinus, a centurion, as he prepares to retire to the colonia at Camulodunum (Colchester).
 They will gain experience as engineers, providing water for a new area of Roman settlement.
 They will also become physically involved in the design for the Roman villa which the centurion will build on his plot of land, learning about the layout of a Roman country villa.